NZR/DS-BOK/content/2_chapter2/chapter2-LargeScaleSurvey.md

 ### Ethics

 Informed consent is required from respondents who participate in the survey.
 Respondents are made aware that the survey results will be made pubicly available in an aggregated format upon completion of the research.
 It is important to note that respondents were not asked about their state of health but were asked about their preferences regarding health-related public measures which is deemed less sensitive.

+Informed consent is obtained by presenting an opening statement to the participants as the first question to the survey.
+They must agree to continue.
+Only completed surveys are taken into account - interrupted or incomplete survey results are discarded.

 ### Privacy